 Michael Bertelsen, your host on this loon tour is a Nature Photographer, Guide and Instructor all wrapped into one and a very likable guy to boot.
 I first joined Michael on one of his moose/loon photography tours by boat in July 2010 and I must say I was very impressed.
 As it turned out I had a family emergency come up on my first tour date and Michael graciously allowed me to reschedule.
 Trust me when I tell you not all tour guides are this accommodating so I have to applaud Michael for his integrity and how he conducts his business.
 I also very quickly came to realize after a few hours on the lake with Michael that he sure knows his way around Algonquin Park and where the loons are going to be so you can count on him to get you in front of the loons and their chicks.

-What makes this trip so special
+What makes this loon tour so special

 The very stable one of a kind boat is specifically laid out for Loon photography.
 Very comfortable swivel seats are designed to drop down to allow extreme low level photography; just a mere 16 inches from lens to the surface of the water.
 The boat has a flat floor as well as an outboard motor that will get us to our destination quickly.
 When we arrive a silent electric motor gets us in close to the loons and offers you up close photo opportunities.